vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1964 On Social Psychology.
 Selected Papers edited and with an Introduction by Anselm Strauss.
 Chicago/London.

-1982 The Individual and the Social Self: unpublished work of George Herbert MeaḍEdited with an Introduction by David L. Miller.
+1982 The Individual and the Social Self: unpublished work of George Herbert Mead.
+Edited with an Introduction by David L. Miller.
 Chicago.

 Medieval Indian palaeography

-(MeḍInḍPal.)
+(Med.
+Ind.
+Pal.)
 Medieval Indian Palaeography.
 Nagri Western and Southern India, edit. by Parmeshwari Lal Gupta.
 New Delhi 1984.
 Medieval Indian Palaeography II.
 Meister, Michael W.

 1984 Discourses on Siva.
 Proceedings of a Symposium on the Nature of Religious ´ Imagery.
 Edited and with an Introduction by - -.
 Vakils, Feffer & Simons,